 In order to clarify the whole process, the J-PAKE protocol [], used for the user credential verification and the key renovation, is briefly described.
 The protocol acts as soon as the key is expired and the client asks the user to synchronize with the server.
 Note that the EKE is not demanded to send the files or statistics.

 Security analysis

+Adversary model

+8. 2.
+Common scenarios.

 Usage of expired password to perform non-authorized operations

 In the offline mode, the session time is used to restrict the operations during a specified period, although it is possible to manipulate the current time in mobile clients, to emulate a period in which the session was valid.
 The log analysis by MOS can be used to deal with this kind of threat, through the incremental logging of the time when each operation was performed, followed by the behavioral evaluation of operations over time.